FAQ

 If you’re seeking assessment in order to get medications, please check with your prescribing provider about what they want to see in an assessment report to enable them to offer medications.
 Let’s make sure I offer what they want before we start the process.

-• Visit my booking page here to learn about my availability and steps for working together.
+• Visit my Next Step page to learn about my availability and how to begin working together.
 Or contact me with questions by email at counseling@apathwaytoyou.com or calling 352-234-3150 (leave a voicemail if I miss you).
 Let’s talk about what’s going on for you, and what you are looking for, to make sure we’re a good fit together.

 • This depends on a lot of factors, so I can’t make any promises.
 I can say that, in my experience, many people experience initial relief in a few sessions.
 For situations involving more complex trauma histories or ongoing stressors, progress might feel slower, with more ups and downs.
 However, I have worked with people who have made satisfying progress with cases like this in a matter of a few months.
 Deciding when you’re done is always up to you.